 9. Not taking advantage of perennials

 Perennials are plants that regrow again every year and so require less work and time.
 I actually don’t grow spring onions any more because I discovered Welsh Onions which are like giant chives.
 They can be used as spring onions, taste virtually identical, and you can rest assured that they’ll come up year after year with very little interference from you.
 Other perennial vegetables and fruits you can grow in a temperate garden are asparagus, raspberries, and rhubarb.
 These are my favorite perennial veg.

 10. Working too hard

 I’m guilty of this one too.
-You head to the allotment or into the garden and end up spending a full day digging, weeding, tidying, and planting, and by the end you feel so proud of the work you’ve done — though your body may not function properly for a few days after.
+You head to the allotment or into the garden and end up spending a full day digging, weeding, tidying, and planting, and by the end, it looks great.
+Though your body may not function properly for a few days.
 Then you get caught up in life and work and two or three weeks pass before you’re able to work in the garden again.
 You visit your plot and it’s like that full day of work never happened.